 Frank Nicholson, Ontario 3rd-Age Learning Videoconferencing Working Group, Canada

-Kevin Connaughton, National Resource Center for Osher Institutes at Northwestern University, United States
+Kevin Connaughton, National Resource Center for Osher Institutes at Northwestern University, Chicago, USA

-Martin Coles, McGill Community for Lifelong Learning, Canada
+Martin Coles, McGill Community for Lifelong Learning, Montreal, Canada

-Harry Belsey, University of the Third Age (U3AC), England
+Harry Belsey, University of the Third Age (U3AC), Cambridge, England

 Presenter #1, Maria Chester